TheLayman/pos-prototype/README.md

 	```sh
 	./client 127.0.0.1 9999
 	```
   - Follow the Instruction in the stdout of Client Program to transact. :)

 Tips to Hack:

   - "database.txt" contains the products and their respective prices.
-  - "defs.h" contains various definitions used in client.c and server.c
+  - Follow the Comments and contact us for any doubts or bugs.

 # Contributors
-> Pavan Karthik Boddeda
+- Pavan Karthik Boddeda
-> Sujay Lakkimsetti
+- Sujay Lakkimsetti
-> George *Veneel* Dogga
+- George *Veneel* Dogga

 #